The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This guidance note provides an overview of the requirements for businesses that will be issuing or receiving electronic invoices.
-Please see the VAT invoice requirements guidance note for more information on invoicing generally.
+Please see the Tax invoice requirements guidance note for more information on invoicing generally.

 Electronic invoicing involves the transmission and storage of invoices by electronic means.
 The invoice is not printed and issued as a paper document.
 Electronic equipment includes (this list is not exhaustive):